 For better or for worse, it cannot be denied that Aleister Crowley was one of the most astonishingly original, imaginative people in modern history.

-Crowley passionately believed in the importance of sex, and so sex was an important part of the rituals of Thelema.
-This so-called "sex magick" was supposed to be transformative and clarifying.
+An important part of the rituals of Thelema, this so-called "sex magick" was supposed to be transformative and clarifying.
 Even body fluids were important to Crowley and his religion.
 In the Mass of the Phoenix, for example, participants had to consume a Cake of Light.
 What was the Cake of Light?
-It was a kind of twist on Catholicism's wafers: Cakes of Light contained either semen or menstrual blood.
+It was a kind of twist on Catholicism's wafers: Cakes of Light contained either male fluids or menstrual blood.

-As a member of the occult society Ordo Templi Orientis (OTO), Crowley also added a new ritual based on anal sex to be practiced by members of the 11th degree.
+As a member of the occult society Ordo Templi Orientis (OTO), Crowley also added a new ritual based on "taboo positions" to be practiced by members of the 11th degree.

 It is also important to note that Crowley had scores of intense, passionate affairs throughout his life.
-He considered himself to be bisexual, as he engaged in sexual relationships with both men and women.
-Crowley's belief in the power of sex was thus a guiding force in his personal relationships.
+He considered himself to be bisexual, as he had both male and female partners.
+Crowley's belief in the power of the act was thus a guiding force in his personal relationships.

 While in Cairo with his wife in 1904, Crowley claimed that he heard the voice of a messenger from the Egyptian god Horus.
 The messenger's name, Crowley claimed, was Aiwass.
 Crowley dutifully copied down everything Aiwass told him, and the writing became The Book of the Law, the spiritual guide to Crowley's new religion.
 Known as Thelema, the religion-philosophy emphasized individual will and magical ritual.
 Crowley believed he had been chosen as a prophet to help usher humanity into the Aeon of Horus.

-Many biographers believe that Crowley's first mystical experience was prompted by his first experience having sex with another man, while on vacation in Stockholm on New Year's Eve 1896.
-The product of a repressive culture, Crowley remained ambivalent about homosexuality throughout his life, though he had many male partners, claiming he pursued homosexual sex as a route to enlightenment while still considering homosexual desires to be a source of shame or debasement.
+Many biographers believe that Crowley's first mystical experience was prompted by his first "experience" with another man, while on vacation in Stockholm on New Year's Eve 1896.
+The product of a repressive culture, Crowley remained ambivalent about homosexuality throughout his life, though he had many male partners, claiming he pursued same-gender relationships as a route to enlightenment while still considering these desires to be a source of shame or debasement.

 "It was an experience of horror and pain," he said about his Stockholm encounter, "yet at the same time, it was the key to the purest and holiest spiritual ecstasy that exists."